marcusoftnet/marcusoftnet.github.io/_posts/2007-07-12-langauge-differences-c-and-vbnet.md

 blogger_orig_url: http://www.marcusoft.net/2007/07/langauge-differences-c-and-vbnet.html
 ---

-When converting from C# to VB.Net (not liking it though) i often find myself wondering "what is that keyword in VB.Net".
+When converting from C# to VB.Net (not liking it though) I often find myself wondering "what is that keyword in VB.Net".
 There are tons of pages that answer that question, this one is quite good and it can be nice to have one stop for all your questions: